LamaAni/meta-prep/internals/questions/what_is_virtual_memory.md

 Virtual memory is a mapping between an address space to an underlying physical device (or None).
 Where an address space is a collection of numbers that represent where each bit of the program will be stored.

+If the virtual memory technique we have,

+1. Address space an mapping in Virtual Space
+1. Address space an mapping on devices (RAM)

+The MMU (Memory management module) negotiates the two.
 The virtual memory can be mapped to,

 1. RAM
 1. SWAP